It’s that time of the year again! Winter. The time where we’re pulling on thick woolly jumpers and wrapping ourselves with scarves, hats and gloves.

 - Properly inflated spare tyre

-- Bag of salt or cat litter for gritting purposes
+- Bag of salt for gritting purposes

 - Heavy duty gloves